 *Individual Results May Vary

-Every surgical procedure carries some risk, but neck lift is safe in general.
+Every surgical procedure carries some risk, but neck lift is considered safe in general when performed by an experienced plastic surgeon.
 Possible complications include a reaction to the anesthesia, swelling or numbness that last longer than normal, or, rarely, infection or bleeding.
-Smokers have a greater risk of healing problems than do nonsmokers, which is why we ask our patients to cease smoking for three weeks before and three weeks after surgery.
+Smokers have a greater risk of healing problems than do nonsmokers, which is why we ask our patients to cease smoking for an absolute minimum of four weeks before and four weeks after surgery.

-Dr. Richards performs neck lift under general anesthesia in an outpatient surgical facility or hospital setting.
+Dr. Richards performs a neck lift under general anesthesia in an outpatient surgical facility or hospital setting.
 Once the procedure is complete, a small drain and a compression garment are often used to reduce swelling and stabilize the neck.
-Most patients can return to work one to two weeks after neck lift surgery.

 Every treatment plan is customized to suit the unique characteristics of the patient.
 That said, most procedures will use incisions that are hidden in creases behind the ears.
 An incision is often hidden under the chin as well, and Dr. Richards will explain if this applies to you.
 Most patients experience excellent healing of the scars, and with time they should fade in color and should become virtually invisible.

-If your skin is relatively firm and has good quality, a minimal or no incision neck lift may be a better option for you than a full neck lift.
+If your skin is relatively firm and is of good quality, a minimal or “no-incision” neck lift may be a better option for you than a full neck lift.
 No skin is trimmed in the minimal incisional procedures, but excess fatty tissue is removed and muscles may be tightened.
-If your primary concern is mild laxity, volume loss, and wrinkles, non-surgical skin care treatments like Viora Reaction™ may provide sufficient benefit that you can avoid an operation.
+If your primary concern is mild laxity, volume loss, and wrinkles, certain skin care treatments may provide sufficient benefit that you can avoid an operation.
 Dr. Richards will review all your options with you to find the ideal approach based on your needs, goals, and lifestyle.

-If you are interested in facial plastic surgery and want to see if you are a candidate for the neck lift surgery, contact the Ageless Impressions – Plastic Surgery Institute to schedule a consultation with Mark E. Richards, M.D.
+If you are interested in facial plastic surgery and want to see if you are a candidate for neck lift, contact the Ageless Impressions – Plastic Surgery Institute to schedule a consultation with Mark E. Richards, MD.